-Girls learn and practice personal protection skills such as:
+Girl Scouts learn and practice personal protection skills such as:

-- The Girl Scout Cookie Program is a girl/adult partnership.
-Adults should oversee customer communications. - Never sharing personal information like her address, school, or last name. - Protecting her personal identity by never using direct messaging with people she doesn't know online or through social media platforms. - Never sharing her personal location information, including booth locations. - Never giving out their phone numbers or personal email addresses. - Always using the secure sales link from product program vendors for orders. - Ensuring a first aid kit is available at a booth sale or product sale "walk-about." - Ensuring immediate telephone access to an adult and/or 911 as part of the emergency plan for Cadettes, Seniors, and Ambassadors.
+- Working with adults.
+The Girl Scout Cookie Program is a youth/adult partnership.
+Adults should oversee customer communications. - Not sharing personal information like address, school, or last name. - Protecting personal identity by never using direct messaging with people they don't know online or through social media platforms. - Never sharing personal location information, including booth locations. - Never giving out their phone numbers or personal email addresses.

+- Always using the secure sales link from product program vendors for orders. - Ensuring a first aid kit is available at a booth or a troop "walk-about." - Ensuring immediate telephone access to an adult and/or 911 as part of the emergency plan for Cadettes, Seniors, and Ambassadors.

-Prepare for cookie and product sales with Daisies.
-Daisies participate in product sales but always under the direct supervision of an adult.
-Materials provided by GSUSA for Daisies focus on engaging girls in selling to their circle of friends-only people they know-including neighbors, social groups, and family.
+Prepare for cookie and product programs with Daisies.
+Daisies participate in product programs but always under the direct supervision of an adult.
+Materials provided by GSUSA for Daisies focus on engaging them in selling to their circle of friends-only people they know-including neighbors, social groups, and family.

 Respect Girl Scout trademarks.
-As noted previously, "Girl Scout Cookies" and "Girl Scouts" are trademarked by Girl Scouts of the USA and cannot be used to endorse others' products or services.
-Any questions regarding the use of these terms must be addressed to the Girl Scout council or trademarks@girlscouts.org.
-Remember, the Girl Scout name and other terms trademarked by GSUSA, as well as pictures of Girl Scout Cookie boxes or cookies themselves, can be used only by Girl Scout councils and by girls in conjunction with a Girl Scout program (e.g., product program).
+"Girl Scout Cookies" and "Girl Scouts" are trademarked by Girl Scouts of the USA and cannot be used to endorse others' products or services.
+Any questions regarding the use of these terms must be addressed to the council or trademarks@girlscouts.org.

+Remember, the Girl Scout name and other terms trademarked by GSUSA, as well as pictures of Girl Scout Cookie packages or cookies themselves, can be used only by councils and members in conjunction with a Girl Scout program (e.g., product program).
 These rights are not transferable to customers or businesses purchasing cookies for use with gifting or promotional activities.
+Councils, troops, and members may not use GSUSA's intellectual property as part of a vanity URL.

 Know what's in the cookie.
-Read nutritional and health information on product description sheets provided by the vendors annually or check their websites.
-Girls should be able to discuss serving size, nutritional makeup, and allergen information.
+Read nutritional and health information on product description sheets provided by the vendors annually or check GSUSA's website.
+Girl Scouts should be able to discuss serving size, nutritional makeup, and allergen information.
 Read additional nutrition information at Girl Scout Cookies.
 Additionally, recycling information is provided on product containers.